insysbio/pretty-xml-textconv/README.md

 ## Usage for git

-For implementation in all git repositories use
+For implementation in all git repositories use:
 ```shell
 git config --global diff.xml.textconv pretty-xml-textconv
 ```
-In particular project include lines in .gitattributes
+In particular project include lines in .gitattributes:
 ```
 *.xml diff=xml
 ```